glest/glest-source/CONTRIBUTING.md

 Sometimes a patch will be a single line in a single file; other times a single patch will consist of changes to several files.
-Keep unrelated patches separate from each other (i.e. a separate PR for each patch).
+Keep unrelated patches separate from each other (i.e. a separate pull request for each patch).

+Problems arise when multiple patches are included in a single pull request:

+ * It makes the pull request more difficult to review
+ * If there's a problem with one patch, it holds up other patches within that pull request from being merged

 See the instructions in [BUILD.md](https://github.com/ZetaGlest/zetaglest-source/blob/develop/BUILD.md)